 To deal with this we started to introduce MAM mobile TB teams to diagnose TB in remote communities in the far North in 2022.

 Dear friends and donors of MAM,

-The Community Health Workers in remote areas conducted 848,418 consultations.
-Community based health services appeared “COVID resistant”.
-To make sure that CHWs did not run out of supplies, as a result of ‘lock-downs’, we provided them with a large stock of tests and medicines.
+To make sure that the village health workers did not run out of supplies, as a result of ‘COVID lock-downs’ or travel restrictions due to armed conflict, we provided them with a large stock.